WouterBesse/ClusterPhotos/README.md

 # Text Clustering

-# Action 40 Classes Visualization
+# Custom Data Clustering Visualization

-This project provides a visualization interface for action classification data from the Stanford 40 Actions dataset, processed and clustered using GPT-4-based methods.
+This project provides a visualization interface for clustering your own custom dataset using an arbitrary filter criterion.

 ## ⚠️ Environment Requirement

 **Important:** This project only works on **Snellius** (SURF's HPC cluster).
-Ensure you are on Snellius before proceeding.
+Ensure you are logged into Snellius before proceeding.

 ## 🧪 Running the Visualization